-- step 1 (Define objectives and scope): Global Sustainable Development Report 2019 from the Sustainable Development Goals Knowledge Platform, The World in 2050 initiative and reports (TWI2050), United Nations Development Programme (UNDP's) Rapid Integrated Assessment; - step 2 (Assess current situation): Sustainable Development Solutions Network (SDSN) and the Bertelsmann Stiftung 2019 Interactive SDG Dashboards, OECD's Measuring Distance to the SDG Targets and Policy Coherence for Sustainable Development 2018, UNESCO's STEM and Gender Advancement (SAGA); - step 3 (Develop vision, goals and targets): UNCTAD's Strategic foresight for the post-2015 development agenda, Digital tools for https://sustainabledevelopment.un.org/qsdr2019 https://iiasa.ac.at/web/home/research/twi/TWI2050. html https://www.undp.org/content/undp/en/home/librarypage/sustainable-development-goals/ rapid-integrated-assessment---mainstreaming-sdgs-into-national-a.html https://www.sdgindex.org https://www.oecd.org/sdd/measuring-distance-to-thesdgs-targets.htm http://www.oecd.org/about/sge/policy-coherence-for-sustainable-development-2018-9789264301061-en.htm https://en.unesco.org/saga https://unctad.org/meetings/en/SessionalDocuments/ ecn162015d3\en.pdf foresight, UNESCO's Transforming the Future: Anticipation in the 21st Century, UN-DP's Foresight Manual;

-Innovation for Sustainable Development Network, STI Policy Roadmap for SDGs, March 2019.
-Available at: https://www. inno4sd.net step 4 (Assess alternative pathways): International Environmental Agency's (IEA) Energy Technology Roadmaps, Pathways for Prosperity Commission: Technology and Inclusive Development and its final report on the Digital Roadmap.
+- Step 1 (Define objectives and scope): Global Sustainable Development Report 2019 of the Sustainable Development Goals Knowledge Platform 43, The World in 2050 initiative and reports (TWI2050) 44, United Nations Development Programme (UNDP's) Rapid Integrated Assessment 45, - Step 2 (Assess current situation): Sustainable Development Solutions Network (SDSN) and the Bertelsmann Stiftung 2019 Interactive SDG Dashboards46, OECD's Measuring Distance to the SDG Targets47 and Policy Coherence for Sustainable Development 201848, UNESCO's STEM and Gender Advancement (SAGA)49 - Step 3 (Develop Vision, goals and targets): UNCTAD's Strategic foresight for the post-2015 development agenda50, Digital tools for foresight51, UNESCO's Transforming the future: anticipation in the 21st century52, UNDP's Foresight Manual53 - Step 4 (Assess alternative pathways): International Environmental Agency's (IEA) Energy Technology Roadmaps54, Pathways for Prosperity Commission: Technology and Inclusive Development and their final report on the Digital Roadmap55.

-As this brief summary shows, each of these methodologies has its areas of focus, strengths and weaknesses.
-While some methodologies tend to emphasise IPRs or ICTs, others focus on technology or SDGs.
-In the concluding section that follows, we explain why these differences are important, outline the main insights from the review and how the choice of methodology depends on the needs and context specificities of a country or region.
+As this brief summary shows, each of these methodologies have their areas of focus, strengths and weaknesses.
+While some methodologies tend to emphasis IPRs or ICTs, others focus on technology or SDGs.
+In the concluding section that follows we explain why these differences are important, outline the main insights from the review, and how the choice of methodology depends on the needs and context specificities of a country or region.